“Achievement & Integration” SPEECH

 For those of you with kids in the public school, you have seen the changes happening gradually.
 Now the changes are fast and furious though and it can be difficult to keep up.

-I know many people who, after leaving, wipe their hands clean of the public school.
-I have an appreciation for the private schools my kids now attend because I have seen the other side.
-I KNOW first hand what I left behind and what I gained by doing so.
+I know many people who, after leaving the public school, wipe their hands clean of all the trouble and rarely look back.
+I have a greater appreciation for the private schools my kids now attend because I have seen the other side.
+I KNOW first hand what I left behind in public school, and I know first hand what we are gaining at our new Christian Private Schools.

-But I can’t wipe my hands clean.
-I can’t leave and never look back, because it is SO important that we SEE what is happening.
+But I can’t wipe my hands clean of the past.
+I can’t leave the public school and never look back because it is SO important for us to SEE what is happening there and save those who can be saved.

 I hope this article and this Transparency Series brings LIGHT to the stories you have lived, heard, or read.
 We are in this together.
 YOU ARE NOT ALONE.